 That final moment with Collins also pointed to a more personal depth.
 Where much of Behind the Sun was born of big-label avarice, the two artists shared something deeper.
 Left to their own devices, they might have made a more complete album.

 "I met Eric in the late '70s when I was working with John Martyn, and we became firm friends.
 We were kind of country neighbors" while living outside London, Collins told Billboard.
 "I used to gravitate to his house pretty much every day.
 We used to go to football together, we played music, played pool and billiards into the night, did lots of naughty things. ...
 It was great fun."

-Listen to Eric Clapton Perform 'Behind the Sun'
+Listen to Eric Clapton Perform 'She's Waiting'

 Together, they provided the best moments on an album that actually found Clapton engaging again with his instrument for the first time in years – something he hinted at during his recent sideman work on Roger Waters' The Pros and Cons of Hitchhiking.

 Clapton's turn on "Tangled in Love," for example, is a vista-revealing wonder.
 He's by turns titanic (on the eight-minute "Same Old Blues") and raw ("Just Like a Prisoner," a desperate cry about his failing marriage to Pattie Boyd) as Behind the Sun actually turns into this unlikeliest of things: a showcase for some of the most complete post-'70s soloing Clapton has done.